MJ Melendez Player Props: Royals vs. Rangers

-On Monday, MJ Melendez (coming off going 0-for-4) and the Kansas City Royals play the Texas Rangers, whose starting pitcher will be Andrew Heaney.
-First pitch is at 8:05 PM ET.
+MJ Melendez -- 0-for-4 in his last game -- will be in action for the Kansas City Royals against the Texas Rangers, with Jacob deGrom on the hill, on April 11 at 8:05 PM ET.

-In his previous game he had a hitless performance (0-for-4) against the Giants.
+In his last game he had a hitless showing (0-for-4) against the Giants.

 MJ Melendez Game Info & Props vs. the Rangers